Coding data for qualitative analysis

 In your diary, you should also write down the reasons why you interpreted the data the way you did.
 The description will probably be quite simple at first, but any later changes or elaborations will be significant because they indicate a better interpretation of the data.

-Stage 2: Decide whether or not you will use deductive themes
+Stage 2: Decide whether or not you will use inductive or deductive themes

-You can can start formulating deductive themes very early in the whole process, even before before you collect any data.
-It is quite permissible to derive a set of deductive themes from your literature review or your statement of the research question.
-However, it would be a mistake to use deductive themes exclusively because other unexpected but significant themes emerge later on in the data.
+You can can start formulating deductive a priori themes very early in the whole process, even before you collect any data.
+It is quite permissible to derive a set of themes from your literature review or your statement of the research question.
+However, it would be a mistake to use deductive themes exclusively because other unexpected but significant themes might emerge in the data later on.

-The other alternative is to use inductive themes, that is, themes that emerge in the data, that you identify as you assign codes and themes.
-You can even modify your system of inductive themes during data-gathering and analysis in order to get themes that better represent your data.
+The other alternative is to use inductive codes and themes, that is, those that emerge in the data during your analysis.
+This has the advantage of including those that you could not anticipate in your original plan.
+You can even modify your system of inductive codes and themes during data-gathering and analysis in order to get themes that better represent your data.

 Stage 3: Let your system evolve